kseniiaIrinarkhova/streamlit_example/README.md

-# Simple application using Steamlit and Groq API
+# Basic LLM Chat App

 This is a simple application, combining Steamlit and Groq API to connect with AI models.